William Allen White Foundation

 Ann M. Brill, President

-Eric Nelson, Vice Chair
+Eric Nelson, Chair

-Michelle Keller, Secretary
+Michelle Keller, Vice Chair

 Katrina Yoakum, Treasurer